Jussier Formiga

-Jussier da Silva Viera Formiga (born April 14, 1985) is a Brazilian mixed martial artist who competes in the Flyweight division.
+Jussier Formiga (born April 14, 1985) is a Brazilian mixed martial artist who competes in the Flyweight division.
 A professional competitor since 2005, Formiga most notably competed in the UFC and is the former Shooto South America 123-pound champion.

 Mixed martial arts career

 Shooto Brazil

 Formiga won his professional mixed martial arts debut fight on November 29, 2008 at Shooto: Brazil 9 against Michael Willian Costa via split decision.
 This was followed up by an upset victory over Shinichi "BJ" Kojima via unanimous decision at Shooto: Revolutionary Exchanges 1: Undefeated.

 It was expected Formiga would be brought back for a year-end title rematch with Kojima.
 However, Kojima vacated the Shooto Bantamweight Championship, further complicating Jussier's future with the organization.

 Formiga was at this point, ranked as the number one Flyweight in the world and then fought Alexandre Pantoja, who was unbeaten as a Flyweight.
 On June 12, 2010, Formiga defeated Pantoja by unanimous decision to defend his South America Shooto 123 lb Championship.